 Solid capital position

-Since January 2016, European insurance companies have been required to comply with the new capital adequacy framework, Solvency II, which was introduced to protect policyholders.
-The framework ensures insurers and supervisors identify risks to capital levels at an earlier stage and take action where needed.
+European insurance companies are required to comply with the new capital adequacy framework, Solvency II, which was introduced to protect policyholders in January 2016.
+The framework guarantees insurers and supervisors identify risks to capital levels at an earlier stage and take corrective action where needed.

-Under the new framework, the level of funds an insurer has to cover its level of risk is expressed as a Solvency II ratio.
+Under the new framework, the volume of funds an insurer requires to has to cover its level of risk is expressed as a Solvency II ratio.
 This means that insurers with higher-risk investments, such as equities, must hold more capital than those investing in lower-risk assets, such as government bonds.

-The statutory supervisory standard under Solvency II is 100%, which means that an insurer's capital is such that it would still be able to meet its obligations in the event of a severe shock expected to occur only once every 200 years.
+The statutory supervisory standard under Solvency II is 100%, which means that an insurer's capital is such that it would still be able to meet its obligations in the event of a severe shock of the type anticipated to occur only once every 200 years.

 Aegon's Group target range is 150 – 200%.